How to Have Multiple Portfolios for One Account?

 If you exclude assets in your target allocation, you can even “split” your account into multiple portfolios that you can manage separately.
 Here’s an example to help you understand how it can help:

 Let’s say you have an account with domestic and international stocks.
 You would like to split it to see the domestic ones and the international ones separately.

 First let’s create a domestic portfolio: in your current portfolio, Edit Targets and exclude all the international assets and rename it “Domestic”.

 Then create a second portfolio: go to the Accounts box in Settings.
 Click Edit Groups and drag your account from your Domestic portfolio to a New Group.
 Go to that New Group and rename it “International”.
 Edit Targets and exclude all domestic assets.

 Here you have two portfolios with a separate view of domestic and international assets.
-You can go back to the Account box in Settings whenever you need and drag the account in the portfolio you like.
+You can go back to the Account box in Settings whenever you need and toggle the account between the two portfolios*.